Back to Symptoms

 Other causes

-It’s important to determine the cause of hand numbness.
-If numbness persists or spreads to other parts of your body, consult your health care provider.
+If numbness persists or spreads to other parts of your body, consult your healthcare professional.

 Treatment of numbness in your hands depends on the cause.